Shrinivas Ramasubramanian

 NeurIPS, 2022

 This work introduces the Cost-Sensitive Self-Training (CSST) framework, which extends self-training-based methods to optimize non-decomposable metrics in practical machine learning systems.
-The CSST framework proves effective in improving non-decomposable metric optimization using unlabeled data, leading to better results in various vision and NLP tasks compared to the state-of-the-art methods.
+The CSST framework proves effective in improving non-decomposable metric optimization using unlabeled data, leading to better results in various vision and NLP tasks compared to state-of-the-art methods.

 Pang Zhanzong, Fadime Sener, Shrinivas Ramasubramanian, Angela Yao